 Flame-retardant polyurethane is an innovation combining the beneficial properties of polyurethane and the high strengths of pultrusion with the safety enhancements of fire resistance.
 Its wide range of applications, from home furnishings to electrical insulation and automotive interiors, underscores its importance in enhancing product safety and potentially saving lives.

-The advent of flame-retardant polyurethane is a testament to the ongoing advancements in material sciences.
-As research continues to evolve, one can anticipate further improvements in the flame-retardant properties of this material, potentially paving the way for even safer, more resilient products in the future.
+The advent of flame-retardant polyurethane is a testament to ongoing advancements in materials science.
+As research continues to evolve, one can expect further improvements in the flame-retardant properties of this material, potentially paving the way for safer, more resilient products.